ShahzaibAli02/Android-GuideBlocks/app/src/main/java/com/contextu/al/quizgatekeeper/README.md

    `
 * Match the name in the JSON to the name of your wrapper in the code JSON editing
-8. If you are still in Preview Mode, then you should see the Announcement will magically change to Fancy Announcement
+9. If you are still in Preview Mode, then you should see the Announcement will magically change to Quiz Dialog
-9. Change the Title and Content and buttons.
+10. Change the Title and Content and buttons.
 Play around with it and see the results.
-10. Save the guide and show to your Product Team, once you release this version of the App they can launch Fancy Announcement to whoever they want, whenever they want.
+11. Save the guide and show to your Product Team, once you release this version of the App they can launch Quiz Dialog  to whoever they want, whenever they want.